 Suos Cultores Scientia Coronat

 Syracuse University is a private research university located in Syracuse, New York.
 The University was incorporated on March 24, 1870 and grew rapidly, establishing programs in architecture and fine arts that were among the nation’s earliest.
 By 1934, the University’s academic divisions had grown to comprise 13 schools and colleges which persist to the present day.
-In 2017 the University’s endowment fund was valued at approximately $1.2 billion.
+At the end of fiscal year 2019, the University’s endowment fund was valued at approximately $1.4 billion.

 Where is Syracuse University located?